Becavalier/shdb/README.md

 #### Shell Mode

-Please use this mode's syntax in shell programming, demo used for instnce.
+Please use this mode's syntax in shell programming, demo used for instance.

 >* `shdb [-s|--shell] isset [key]`
 >* `shdb [-s|--shell] set [key] [value]`